Sperlea/cittex/README.md

 ## Usage.
 As of right now, there is only command line usage supported.
 Usage of IPython is recommended for command completion.
 As an example of usage, usage.py is provided.
 In order to use the program, the main.py script must be loaded.
-It will load the Publication.py script.
+It will load the Publication.py script. lit.bib is provided as an example for the format in which the data will be stored.

 ####Commands
 #####Open/Load/Save Library